OXID-eSales/developer_documentation/system_architecture/autoloading.rst

 Composer Autoloader
 ^^^^^^^^^^^^^^^^^^^

-It is the first autoloader in line and tries to to autoload all namespaced classes, which are configured in the root :file:`composer.json` file or child :file:`composer.json` files.
+It is the first autoloader in line and tries to autoload all namespaced classes, which are configured in the root :file:`composer.json` file or child :file:`composer.json` files.
 An example of a class which would be resolved by this autoloader is ``OxidEsales\Eshop\Application\Model\Article``.